vkbo/novelWriter/docs/source/interface.rst

    ":kbd:`F9`",              "Re-build project index."
    ":kbd:`F10`",             "Re-build project outline."
    ":kbd:`F11`",             "Activate full screen mode."
-   ":kbd:`Shift-Enter`",     "Insert a hard line break at the cursor position."
    ":kbd:`Shift-F3`",        "Find previous occurrence of word in current document.
-(Same as :kbd:`Ctrl-Shift-G`" ":kbd:`Shift-Space`",     "Insert a non-breaking space at the cursor position."
-   ":kbd:`Enter`",           "If in tree view, open a document for editing."
+(Same as :kbd:`Ctrl-Shift-G`" ":kbd:`Enter`",           "If in tree view, open a document for editing."

 .. note::